Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Introduction

 In a similar fashion, the energy estimates also have to be carried out in two steps.
 Recall from \eqref{EEsch} that in establishing the energy estimates, we need to control the error terms

-where $\Psi$ are the renormalized curvature components.
+where $\Psic$ are the renormalized curvature components.
 The most difficult error terms are those containing $\beta$.
 This is because $\beta$ can only be controlled in $L^2(H)$.
 In order to control the error terms, the $L^2(H)$ norm of $\beta$ has to be integrated over the long $u$-interval and the estimates do not have a smallness constant.
 To deal with this problem, we first control $\betab$ in $L^2(\Hb)$ and $(\rhoc,\sigmac)$ in $L^2(H)$.
 While deriving these bounds, all the error terms are accompanied by a smallness constant $\epsilon^{\frac 12}$.
 We estimate $\beta$ after we obtain these bounds.
-The error terms that contain $\beta$ are
+The error terms that contain $\beta$ are\footnote{To be more precise, the term that actually appears is $||\chi\beta\nab\chib||_{L^1_uL^1_{\ub}L^1(S)}$ instead of $||\chi\beta\betab||_{L^1_uL^1_{\ub}L^1(S)}$.
+We note that using elliptic estimates, the control for $\nab\chib$ can be retrieved from the bound for $\betab$.
+We omit the technical details here and refer the readers to the content of the paper for details.}

 and